todebode/IMDB-Movies/README.md

 - In Figure 2, The 'R' certification category had 1640 movies and that was the highest number of movies of all certification categories

-- From Figure 3, we can see that the 'PG' category had the highest average revenue
+- From Figure 3, it was apparent that the 'PG' category had the highest average revenue

-- From Figure 4, we can see that the PG' category had the highest average budget
+- Figure 4 showed that the PG' category had the highest average budget

 ### Part 3 - Creating a Database